tyler-johnson/autorelease/packages/autorelease-plugin-core/README.md

 - `latest` - The package object from last NPM publish.
 This will always be an object even if no latest version was found.
 - `commits` - Array of parsed commits since the last release.
 - `version` - An object representing the next version.
+- `changelog` - The generated changelog as a string.

 ### Notes